 It’s easy to take hand-me-downs for things like dishes and other tableware, but when you move out, you have the opportunity to cook and serve your food on dinnerware you picked for yourself.

 If you’re living on your own, you’ll want one set of tableware, one set of cookware, and an extra pan or two just in case you’re getting creative.
 Don’t forget about cutlery, as you’ll need knives, forks, and spoons to prepare and serve food.

 Essential small appliances for your new home or dorm room

-When you’re moving out of your family home you’ll need to choose a few small appliances, and when you’re just starting out or setting up a kitchen you’ll want to choose appliances that do double-duty.
-A toaster oven is a must-have because it can make toast, quesadillas, bake cookies, whip up the perfect, bubbly pizza, and heat up any left overs you might have.
+When you’re moving out of your family home, you’ll need to choose a few small appliances, and when you’re just starting out or setting up a kitchen, you’ll want to choose appliances that can perform more than one kitchen task to maximize space.
+A toaster oven or smart oven is a must-have when you’re moving out because it can make toast, quesadillas, bake cookies, whip up the perfect, bubbly pizza, and heat up any left overs you might have.